1. The information we collect

 - Provide you with quality products, services or transaction opportunities.

-- Consider applications and approaches you make to us
+- Consider applications and approaches you make to us (including for hardship)

 - Conduct marketing and social functions

 - Fulfil our legal obligations, such as those relating to taxation and anti-money laundering and counter-terrorism financing or as otherwise authorised by you.

 Without such information, we may not be able to process your application or provide you with an appropriate level of service.
 In such circumstances, we will process your application and provide you with the most appropriate level of service that we can.